BetaMasaheft/Documentation/split applications release process.md

 which will reload the configuration.

 ## server application steps
 In theory, you should be able to make a backup of the local database, restore that on the server and all should be good.
 In practice it is not necessarily true.
 So, do it step by step.
+Also, most datasets are going to be more up-to-date in the synced version live, so, often upgrading selectively is much faster.

-## other applications on web server
+## relevant applications on web server
 nginx
 systmctl services
+iipimage server
-exist  config.xml
+exist
 fuseki
-tomcat
-collatex
+tomcat + collatex

 ### Fuseki and RDF datasets